 How to Make Your Own Pomegranate Molasses at Home

-If you know you're going to need it a head of time, you can find prepared pomegranate molasses at Amazon.
-They have multiple brands to choose from but I have not tried any at this time to recommend but I'm sure they are pretty good based on the reviews.
+If you know you're going to need it ahead of time, you can find prepared pomegranate molasses at Amazon.
+They have multiple brands to choose from but I have not tried any at this time to recommend I'm sure they are pretty good based on the reviews.

 Pomegranate Molasses Recipe

 - Combine the pomegranate juice, sugar, and lemon juice in a large saucepan and heat over medium-high heat until the sugar dissolves completely.
 Be sure to stir while this is taking place.

 - When the sugar is dissolved, bring the juice to a simmer and reduce the heat enough to maintain a low simmer.
 Let the syrup cook down for about an hour until it reaches a syrupy consistency.
 If you measure it out in a measuring cup, you would probably end up with about 1¼ to 1½ cups of pomegranate molasses but who's going to measure it out?